KennFatt/Snowflakes/README.md

 This project is part of my boredum in quarantine, so I have to learn something new (Rust language) and then implement it with something fun!

-Ikr, this is bad.
+Ikr, _nothing fancy_ here.
 My first attempt with Rust tho.

 ## How to
 **build**